-While in uniform, they are not allowed to talk on the phone while walking.
+While in uniform, service members are not allowed to talk on the phone while walking.
 However, they are allowed to talk on the phone while stationary.

-This also includes using headphones to talk on the phone, listen to music, or even just to wear.
-It’s usually out of regs (regulations) anyways.
+FOR ALL BRANCHES, this also includes using headphones to talk on the phone, listen to music, or even just to wear.

 So if your phone call isn’t being picked up, this might be why!